mghasemi/pyProximation/README.rst

 include interactive ones based on `mayavi`.

-For more detals refer to the documentation.
+For more detals refer to the `documentation <http://pyproximation.readthedocs.io/>`_.

 To build the documentation run::